-DPW will not seek restitution of any overpayment of less than \$25 that occurs that was caused by fraud, error or misrepresentation, by either the client or the vendor, but a referral shall be made to the Office of Inspector General.
+If an overpayment occurs that was not caused by fraud, error or misrepresentation, by the client or the vendor, the overpayment will be considered an administrative error.
+No restitution is required by the client or the vendor and no referral will be made to the Office of Inspector General.